ScootKit/scnx-docs/README.md

 or [discussions](https://github.com/ScootKit/scnx-docs/discussions) first in order to communicate who is working on what.

+## Scripts

+Execute all scripts inside the `bin` directory.

+* Do avoid having to re-fetch data on every render, you can execute `node download-api-repsonses.js`.
+This will create a `api-repsones.json` file that acts as a cache for SCN API Resources.
+This is required for all other scripts.
+* Run `node generate-progress.js` to view module translation progress.
+Include an argument (SCNX Org ID) to hide modules that were not created by your organization.
+Items will be sorted based on their usage count.

 ## Development

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.